6-MillionBees/python-concatenation-starter/exit-ticket.md

 #### What's one advantage of using an f-string to build a string in Python?
 (HINT: Think numeric data!)
-- *it automatically makes numeric data into string data.*
+- *it allows you to use numeric data in a string without needing the str() function.*